On an Information and Control Architecture for Future Electric Energy Systems: New Loops in Future Distribution Systems

-In order to make sure the controllers in a microgrid are well configured, it is critical for system planners and operators to establish the stability of a microgrid distribution system, under disturbances such as operational mode changes (e.g., one microgrid disconnects from its host grid), DERs' on/off status changes, and topology changes (e.g., line tripping).
+Under disturbances, e.g., renewable fluctuations, and topology changes, the microgrid behaviors are stabilized around the pre-designed equilibrium points by the controllers embedded into the DERs and $\mu$MSes.
+References \cite{6200347,5546958,8892668} review the recent advances on microgrid hierarchical control where generation resources at the grid edge are stabilized by lower-level controllers in a fast time scale, and higher-level controllers coordinate the generation resources in a slow time scale.
+The higher-level controllers can be implemented in a decentralized/distributed manner.
+A large body of literature (see \cite{9779512,8779692} and the references therein) addresses microgrid frequency and voltage regulation by introducing new distributed/decentralized control algorithms.
+Some research efforts handle the regulation problem by re-interpreting the grid dynamics in a new state space \cite{huang2022cyber, liu2013large,ilic1993simple,ILIC201852} In order to make sure the controllers in a microgrid are well configured, it is critical for system planners and operators to establish the stability of a microgrid distribution system, under disturbances such as operational mode changes (e.g., one microgrid disconnects from its host grid), DERs' on/off status changes, and topology changes (e.g., line tripping).
 Simulation studies to investigate stability require small time steps of numerical integration due to the fast dynamics of IBRs, and so speeding up simulation is critical \cite{9387545,6923500,7365497}.
 A drawback of simulation-based methods is that they cannot rigorously establish stability, as only a finite set of disturbances are considered.
 On the other hand, analytical methods require a Lyapunov function to rigorously certify an equilibrium point's stability \cite{7419922,huang2021neural,9281628,7404044}, which is generally challenging \cite{FOUAD1988233, 481632, 9559389}.
 Recently, machine-learning techniques have been used to construct Lyapunov functions \cite{9559389}.
 The general limitation of existing analytical methods is that they typically use simplified models of inverter dynamics, e.g., \cite{9559389}, and moreover require knowledge of the dynamics of all DERs in the microgrid, which is not easily available.

 While microgrids appear to be very promising, there is limited experience about other services within microgrids, such as black-start without connecting to the main grid.
 Further, the above only discusses the stability of a microgrid-based distribution system.
 It is worth noting that the cybersecurity issues in the microgrid context are equally important, since the microgrid entails many control loops.
 Perhaps methods used for addressing the cybersecurity issues in transmission systems, e.g., the watermarking approach \cite{8345676}, can be migrated to distribution systems.